 - Membership in an IPSec access group (set up by your department’s RC Administrator)

-- A pre-shared text key (provided by your department’s IT administrator or Responsibility Center administrator)
+- A pre-shared text key (provided by your department’s IT administrator or RC Administrator)

-- Group name information (provided by your department’s IT administrator or Responsibility Center administrator)
+- Group name information (provided by your department’s IT administrator or RC Administrator)

 You must also have administrative privileges to your computer, and it must meet the following requirements: